 Yep, you read that right — middle school.
 Your child should sit in the back seat of the vehicle whenever possible until the age of 13.
 Again this is due to car design and safety features, specifically front air bags and the risk of injury to front seat passengers in the event of a crash.

 Little known facts about car seat safety

 - Thick coats and snowsuits can significantly decrease the safety of a seat.
 It’s best to buckle your child in without one of these on and then put the coat on before you go out.

 - Car seats expire!
 They shouldn’t be used after the expiration date.
 They usually expire six to 10 years after they were manufactured.

 - A car seat that is installed in a car (with or without a child in it) at the time of a moderate or severe accident should be replaced.

 - You can get your car seat checked at your local fire station or other community resources to ensure it is properly installed.

 - Installation can be tricky.
 The LATCH system is often most effective to keep the seat secure.
 However, these systems have weight limits as low as 65 pounds (combined weight of the child and the seat).
 As your little one becomes not so little, check your vehicle information to know when to switch to the seat belt.

-- If you are using a car seat forward facing, the LATCH should be used across the back of the seat regardless of if you use the belt or the LATCH to secure the front of the seat.
+- If you are using a car seat facing forward, the LATCH should be used across the back of the seat regardless of whether you use the belt or the LATCH to secure the front of the seat.

 - Finding a pediatrician: How to choose care for your child